k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ## Reference by Names Comparison

-The purpose of a **Reference by Names Comparison** plugin (formerly known as *Metadata Logical Reference*) is to identify possible foreign key references between datasets based on matching the field names and to create the *refersTo* relations.
-This plugin is useful in a case where a source doesn't have predefined foreign key constraints.
+The purpose of the **Reference by Names Comparison** plugin (formerly known as *Metadata Logical Reference*) is to identify possible foreign key references between datasets based on matching the field names and to create *refersTo* relations.
+This plugin is useful in cases where a source does not have predefined foreign key constraints.
 Note that this plugin is inactive by default and if needed, it should be set to active.

-The matching algorithm works by comparing the field names of 2 datasets at a time.
-Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and addition of a table name in case the field name is 'ID'.
-For example, the following field names - customer.ID, CUSTOMER_ID and CustomerID - will be normalized to the same value - customerid.
+The matching algorithm operates by comparing the field names of two datasets at a time.
+Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and the addition of the table name in case the field name is 'ID'.
+For example, the field names customer.ID, CUSTOMER_ID and CustomerID will be normalized to the same value — customerid.

 This plugin allows defining a exclusion list of field names (e.g., 'username' or 'age') and an exclusion list of field types (e.g., date, time, blob).
 The field names or type defined there are excluded from the matching algorithm.